flyingbird93/ACPD-Net/README.md

-# Region candidate generate by Joint Distribution Driven Image Cropping（ACD-Net）
+# Joint Probability Distribution Regression for Image Cropping（ACPD-Net）

-This repository contains a pytorch implementation of the paper "Region candidate generate by Joint Distribution Driven Image Cropping"(Subject to ICIP2023)
+This repository contains a pytorch implementation of the paper "Joint Probability Distribution Regression for Image Cropping"(Subject to ICIP2023)

-In this paper, we present an **A**esthetic and **C**omposition Joing **D**istribution **Net**work~(ACD-Net) to explicitly investigate the collaboration of image aesthetics and image composition for the cropping task in an end-to-end manner.
+In this paper, we present an **A**esthetic and **C**omposition Joing **P**robability **D**istribution **Net**work~(ACPD-Net) to explicitly investigate the collaboration of image aesthetics and image composition for the cropping task in an end-to-end manner.

 ## Pipeline
 ![pipeline](https://user-images.githubusercontent.com/16755407/194859123-75929459-027d-4284-a261-daf91140f40d.png)